Key Takeaways

 Temperature Manipulation

-Your body temperature naturally drops as you fall asleep.
-You can hack this process in two ways:
+Your core temperature drops as you fall asleep.
+You can speed that process up.

 Warm Shower/Bath (1-2 hours before bed)